 This course examines Netherlandish, French and German arts of the 15th and 16th centuries, including artists such as the Limbourg brothers, Jan Van Eyck and Albrecht Dürer.
-During lectures and class discussions, students will examine the visual arts of this period in relation to political power, religious upheaval, social class, gender and sexuality, and international trade.
+During lectures and class discussions, students examine the visual arts of this period in relation to political power, religious upheaval, social class, gender and sexuality, and international trade.
 Specific topics include the transmission of style, the development of oil painting, the revolutionary expansion of the graphic arts and the impact of the Reformation.
 This counts toward the Europe and Americas place and the 600-1800 time requirements for the major.
-Any art history course is recommended.
+Prerequisite: any 100-level ARHS course.